UT-ADL/vista-evaluation/README.md

 Our [fork](https://github.com/UT-ADL/vista) has the following improvements:
 - added monocular depth estimation using [monodepth2](https://github.com/nianticlabs/monodepth2) for artifact-free view reprojection
     - the original [VISTA paper](https://ieeexplore.ieee.org/document/8957584) reported using monocular depth estimation in their experiments, citing [monodepth](https://github.com/mrharicot/monodepth), but the authors did not include it in the codebase
-- added a learned vehicle dynamics model to simulate the effect of a real car's actuators smoothing the predicted steering angle
 - fixed a bug that in rare cases created zero-length segments which made the simulator crash

 ## Usage